Choosing Simple Ways to Chase The Blues Away

 I looked outside.
 It was still raining, but the fog was gone.
 I smiled as I thanked God for my life.
 I was grateful, in the moment, to be sitting in my living room reading, truly enjoying a book I wrote and published, myself.
 It was raining, and the aroma of chicken and dumplings was all around me, enveloping me in warmth and positivity.

-The fog had lifted--outside, and from my mind.
+The fog had lifted outside and from my mind.
 Just the thought of how I'd soon be enjoying a bowl of delicious, Southern "comfort food" for dinner made me smile, outside and inside.
-That's when it hit me--by doing just a few simple things, instead of wallowing in self-pity, I had managed to chase away the blues.
-I felt happy once again, ready and eager to face the rest of my day.
+That's when it hit me.
+Just by doing a few simple things instead of wallowing in self-pity, I had managed to chase away the blues.
+I felt happy once again, ready and eager to face the rest of my day, and the rest of my life.